curl/curl/docs/WEBSOCKET.md

 [libWebSocket](https://libWebSocket.org/) is said to be a solid, fast and efficient WebSocket library with a vast amount of users.
-My plan was originally to build upon it to skip having to implement the lowlevel parts of WebSocket myself.
+My plan was originally to build upon it to skip having to implement the low level parts of WebSocket myself.

 Here are the reasons why I have decided to move forward with WebSocket in